nasa/fprime/docs/UsersGuide/dev/autocoder-integration.md

 Should an autocoder need to indicate that a given input file will cause inter-target dependency changes (i.e. CMake re-generation must be performed) then the function `requires_regeneration(<INPUT_FILE>)` must be called.
-This can be done directly or by providing `TRUE` as an optional third argument to `fpp_is_supported`.
+This can be done directly or by providing `TRUE` as an optional third argument to `autocoder_support_by_suffix`.
 Both ways are shown below.

 ```cmake
 ...